holographicSol/TILaunchpadKit_MSP430G2553/README.md

 Configuring CCS to flash the microcontroller is outside the scope of these instructions.

-Check the version of the TI Launchpad is correct please before using the examples
+Check the version of the TI Launchpad is correct please before using the examples.

 ![plot](./Images/TILaunchpad.png)